Tory Belleci

 Salvatore Paul Belleci (/bəˈleɪtʃi/ bə-LAY-chee; born October 30, 1970) is an American television personality and model maker, best known for his work on the Discovery Channel television program MythBusters.
 He has also worked with Industrial Light and Magic on films including Star Wars: Episode I – The Phantom Menace and Star Wars: Episode II – Attack of the Clones.
 The Federation battleships and podracers are some of Belleci's pieces.

 Early life

 Belleci has a long history of working with fire and explosives.
 At an early age, his father showed him how to make a Molotov cocktail.
 Later, he accidentally set part of his house on fire with a homemade flamethrower.
 When he was 19, he was nearly arrested for setting off a homemade pipe bomb near his parents' home in Seaside, California.
-The officer encouraged the young Belleci to find a way of expressing his love for explosions and special effects that did not involve getting arrested.
+The responding police officer encouraged the young Belleci to find a way of expressing his love for explosions and special effects in a way that did not involve getting arrested.